Current Affairs-Topics

 They arrived in India in two waves—first with Arab merchants in the 7th century and later with Portuguese and British colonists in the 16th century.
 Concentrated mainly in Gujarat, Karnataka, Maharashtra, and Telangana, the Siddi population has maintained its unique culture, heritage, and traditions, including the vibrant Dhamal and Rasda dances.

-Recognized as a Scheduled Tribe and a Particularly Vulnerable Tribal Group (PVTG), the community recently achieved a literacy rate of over 72%, reflecting successful educational outreach.
+Recognised as a Scheduled Tribe and a Particularly Vulnerable Tribal Group (PVTG), the community has recently achieved a literacy rate of over 72%, reflecting the success of its educational outreach.
 This milestone highlights the community’s progress in education, socio-economic development, and cultural preservation, serving as an inspiring example of resilience and inclusion in India.

 More Related Articles